FrederickRauh/Bachelorthesis/README.md

 - pip install sounddevice
 - pip install playsound
 - pip install python_speech_features
+- pip install librosa
 - pip install matplotlib
 - pip install pandas

+a simpler way is to use the environment file with:
+- conda env create -f environment.yml

 To change configuration (mfccs used, or loglevel in the software ) change in  ./config.ini: